 2007 until 2010 they have been Associate Professors for Media Art at Sapporo City University, Japan.
 Since 2014, Nina Fischer is Professor for Experimental Film and Media Art at the University of the Arts, Berlin.

-Fischer & el Sani have been awarded as Rome Prize Fellows at German Academy Villa Massimo, were recipients of the Karl-Hofer-Prize of the University of the Arts, Berlin and received stipends for artist in residence programs at Cité Internationale des Arts in Paris, Stedelijk Museum Amsterdam, Villa Kamogawa – Goethe Institute, Kyoto.
+Fischer & el Sani have been awarded as Rome Prize Fellows at German Academy Villa Massimo, were recipients of the Karl-Hofer-Prize of the University of the Arts, Berlin and received stipends for artist in residence programs at Cité Internationale des Arts in Paris, Stedelijk Museum Amsterdam, Villa Kamogawa – Goethe Institute, Kyoto, Villa Aurora, Los Angeles.
 They won the Short Tiger Award at the International Film Festival Rotterdam and were a Candidate for the European Short Film Award.

-Solo exhibitions include Haus am Waldsee, Berlin 2022, Edith Russ Haus for Media Art, Oldenburg 2019, Maxxi Museum, Rome 2017, K21 – Kunstsammlung Nordrhein Westfalen, Düsseldorf 2016, Museum of Contemporary Art Hiroshima 2010, Stedelijk Museum Bureau Amsterdam 2007, Photographic Art Museum, Tokyo 1998
+Solo exhibitions include Haus am Waldsee, Berlin 2021, Edith Russ Haus for Media Art, Oldenburg 2019, Maxxi Museum, Rome 2017, K21 – Kunstsammlung Nordrhein Westfalen, Düsseldorf 2016, Museum of Contemporary Art Hiroshima, 2010, Stedelijk Museum Bureau Amsterdam 2007, Photographic Art Museum, Tokyo 1998